 Not everyone is happy to linger, however, and time-strapped customers will inevitably visit with a rough idea of what they’re looking for; be it travel, fiction, self-help and so on.
 Managers categorise their books in traditional categories, customers displaying tunnel vision walk straight past the sofas to what they are looking for, and the retailer loses the browsing opportunity.

-However, Amazon’s new bookshop is doing things slightly differently; largely due to the enormous amount of purchasing and behavioral data about their books that they’ve amassed in their online operations.
+However, Amazon’s new bookshop is doing things slightly differently; largely due to the enormous amount of purchasing and behavioural data about their books that they’ve amassed in their online operations.

 They are actively encouraging browsing and discovering new titles, through a combination of data-led inventory curation and innovative merchandising ideas.